 \section{Generalized unitary evolution}

 Interacting Hamiltonians constructed as functions of $\gdualn{\phi}$ and $\phi$ are pseudo Hermitian and hence complex.
-As a result, one may suspect the resulting $S$-matrix to be non-unitary.
-This concern also apply to the theory of spin-half bosons of mass dimension three-half and it was fully addressed in~\cite{Ahluwalia:2022zrm}.
-There, the formalism to compute scattering amplitudes, physical observables associated pseudo Hermitian Hamiltonians were derived.
-The resulting $S$-matrix naturally satisfy the generalized unitarity relation.
-Using this formalism, we will show that the LN-model of $N$ quartic self-interacting scalar fermions~\cite{LeClair:2007iy} admits generalized unitary evolution up to one-loop in perturbation theory.
+One may therefore suspect the resulting $S$-matrix to be non-unitary.
+This concern was partially addressed in~\cite{Ahluwalia:2022zrm}.
+There, a formalism to compute scattering amplitudes with pseudo Hermitian Hamiltonians and the definition of generalized unitarity relation were proposed.
+Here we review the formalism and discuss problems to be addressed.